 a certain amount of insurance (which may actually be more coverage than

-for various coveragesfor example, personal
+for various coveragesfor example, personal property is almost always insured

-a mortgage, your lender will likely require you to maintain a certain amount of insurance on your
+will likely require you to maintain a certain amount of insurance on your

 Although the preset, bundled amounts of coverage prescribed by the standard